ImNotDarren/PAFEventsDetection/README.md

 **Model Evaluation and Selection:**

 The data was split into 80/20 train vs. holdout.
-All scores reported was proceeded on validaton and test set.
-In the original challenge, it allows the algorthm to predict AF two heartbeat earlier and two heartbeat later.
-However in this case, there isn't any tolerance.
+All scores reported was proceeded on validation and test set.
+In the original challenge, it allows the algorithm to predict AF two heartbeat earlier and two heartbeat later.
+However, in this case, there isn't any tolerance.

-**Final scores:**
+**Final scores:***

 - Accuracy on validation set: 0.953
 - Loss on validation set: 0.193